cp-algorithms/cp-algorithms/src/linear_algebra/linear-system-gauss.md

 Note that, here we swap rows but not columns.
 This is because if you swap columns, then when you find a solution, you must remember to swap back to correct places.
 Thus, swapping rows is much easier to do.

-In many implementation, ven when $a_{ii} != 0$, you can see people still swap the $i$th row with some pivoting row, using some heuristics such as choosing the pivoting row with maximum absolute value of $a_{ji}$.
+In many implementation, when $a_{ii} \neq 0$, you can see people still swap the $i$th row with some pivoting row, using some heuristics such as choosing the pivoting row with maximum absolute value of $a_{ji}$.
 This heuristic is used to reduce the value range of the matrix in later step.
 Without this heuristic, even for matrices of size about $20$, the error will be too big and can cause overflow for floating points data types of C++.

 ## Degenerate cases

 In the case where $m = n$ and the system is degenerate (i.e. it has non-zero determinant, and has unique solution), the algorithm described above will transform $A$ into identity matrix.

 Now we consider the `general case`, where $n$ and $m$ are not necessarily equal, and the system can be non-degenerate.
 In these cases, the pivoting element in $i$th step may not be found.
 This means that on the $i$th column, starting from the current line, all contains zeros.
 In this case, either there is no possible value of variable $x_i$ (meaning the SLAE has no solution), or $x_i$ is an independent variable and can take arbitrary value.
-When implementing Guass-Jordan, you should continue the work for subsequent variables and just skip the $i$th column (this is equivalent to removing the $i$th column of the matrix).
+When implementing Gauss-Jordan, you should continue the work for subsequent variables and just skip the $i$th column (this is equivalent to removing the $i$th column of the matrix).

 So, some of the variables in the process can be found to be independent.
-When the number of variables, $m$ is greater than the number of equations, $n$, then at least $m - n$ indepdent variables will be found.
+When the number of variables, $m$ is greater than the number of equations, $n$, then at least $m - n$ independent variables will be found.

-In general, if you find at least on idependent variable, it can take any arbitrary value, while the other (dependent) variables are expressed through it.
+In general, if you find at least on independent variable, it can take any arbitrary value, while the other (dependent) variables are expressed through it.
 This means that when we work in the field of real numbers, the system potentially has infinitely many solutions.
-But you should remember that when there are indepdent variables, SLAE can have no solution at all.
+But you should remember that when there are independent variables, SLAE can have no solution at all.
 This happens when the remaining untreated equations has at least one non-zero constant term.
 You can check this by assigning zeros to all independent variables, calculate other variables, and then plug in to the original SLAE to check if they satisfies.

 ## Implementation